microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getm365appuserdetail.md

 | Delegated (personal Microsoft account) | Not supported.                              |
 | Application                            | Reports.Read.All                            |

-**Note**: For delegated permissions to allow apps to read service usage reports on behalf of a user, the tenant administrator must have assigned the user the appropriate Azure AD limited administrator role.
+> **Note:** For delegated permissions to allow apps to read service usage reports on behalf of a user, the tenant administrator must have assigned the user the appropriate Azure AD limited administrator role.
 For more details, see [Authorization for APIs to read Microsoft 365 usage reports](/graph/reportroot-authorization).

 ## HTTP request